mghondo/Bootstrap2WordpressHTML/README.md

 # Bootstrap2WordpressHTML

 This is a static site ready to be installed into Wordpress.
 Please also refer to Bootstrap2WordpressFinal for the final Wordpress installed code.
+It will be posted shortly.

 ## Syncing Images